 Once the cauliflower is baked, it is time to make it saucy and bake it a second time.
 Even if your sauce isn't cold, baking the buffalo cauliflower for a few more minutes makes the difference between good and great cauliflower.

-Regardless if you use bottled or homemade sauce, you only need a cup or less depending on the size of your cauliflower.
+Whether you use bottled or homemade sauce, you only need a cup or less, depending on your cauliflower's sizer.
 So, start with a half cup and add more if needed.
 As a result, the cauliflower should be coated in a light covering of sauce, not swimming in it.

 BUFFALO CAULIFLOWER SAUCE OPTIONS

 FInding an oil-free buffalo sauce, however, is difficult unless you make your own.
-Since I don’t cook with oil, I make my own, but there are several vegan buffalo sauces with minimal to no added oil to use.
+Since I don't cook with oil, I make my own, but several vegan buffalo sauces have minimal to no added oil to use.

 Now, it's time to discuss sauce.
 Yes, I do make my own sauce, but I also have my favorite bottled brands I recommend.